duggaraju/MediaMigrate/README.md

    ```
     * Run the command by specifying the bucket name as part of the path template. e.g -t bucket_name/{AssetId}
 * If running a container in the cloud
-    * Ensure the bucket to use is alread created.
+    * Ensure the bucket to use is already created.
     * Create API keys and pass them as environment variables to the container

 # Migrate to a custom cloud/service.